Araceligm90/reading-notes401/README.md

-Please refer to my repository for the previous reading notes listed below:
+Please refer to my GitHub repositories for the previous reading notes listed below:

 ## Code 102 - Intro to Software Development.